arotto8719/liftoff-assignments/P2-Project_Outline/README.md

 Create New Object: User will be able to create a new object in the database.

-Edit Object: User will be able to edit information on new or current object in the database.
+Edit Object: User will be able to edit information on any object in the database.

 Save Object: User will be able to save new or edited object in the database.